Nommabelle/TOUR-Dev/README.md

 ## Medic
 ### **Team: Crewmates**
 The Medic is a Crewmate that can give any player a shield that will make them immortal until the Medic dies.\
-A Shielded player cannot be Shifted into, Hacked or Killed by anyone, unless by suicide.\
+A Shielded player cannot be killed by anyone, unless by suicide.\
 If the Medic reports a dead body, they can get a report containing clues to the Killer's identity.\
 A report can contain the name of the killer or the color type (Darker/Lighter)
 ### Colors